nicksavarese/allora-ios/README.md

 2. Open the project in Xcode.
 3. Change the API URL in the `sendAPIRequest` function to match your API endpoint.
-4. Update the Development Team and Bundle Identifier for each target to match your Apple Developer account details.
+4. Update the Development Team and Bundle Identifier for each target to match your Apple Developer account details:

+_You will need to replace “API_URL” and “API_PORT” with your API URL and PORT details to the KeyboardViewController.swift file on line 130._

+_Before building, be sure to add your Apple Developer details so you can sign the app properly._

 5. Build and run the project on a simulator or a connected device.

 ## ⚡ Usage ⚡